ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 ### Three layers

-1. **Raw events** — append-only, never edited, never public.
+1. **Raw events:** append-only, never edited, never public.
 Where privacy risk concentrates.
-2. **Aggregates** — generated on a schedule from raw.
+2. **Aggregates:** generated on a schedule from raw.
 Per-question response distributions, per-misconception rates, per-chapter completion.
 Small and safe.
-3. **Published datasets** — aggregates plus documentation: the question, what each option represented, response count, period, caveats.
+3. **Published datasets:** aggregates plus documentation (the question, what each option represented, response count, period, caveats).
 CSV and JSON, versioned, with a data dictionary.

 The sharing story stays clean because raw is never published and the safe artifact is the one already being generated for gameplay.

 **Suppression floor:** 100 responses.
 Same number as the in-game display threshold.
-Below it, nothing is published — standard practice in education data, and it prevents a single classroom's aggregate from describing a specific group of kids.
+Below it, nothing is published.
+This is standard practice in education data, and it prevents a single classroom's aggregate from describing a specific group of kids.

 ### In-game feedback

-After a player **locks in** — never before — they see how their answer compared to everyone else's.
+After a player **locks in**, and never before, they see how their answer compared to everyone else's.

 **Why after, not before.** Showing the distribution first would influence the choice, and the data would start measuring "what people were told others picked"